Sovereign

 Jonah.

 Jonah was a reluctant missionary prophet, (a contemporary of the book of 2 Kings).
 He was initially unwilling to go and do as God said.
 He didn’t like the Ninevites.
-God was sending him to the capital of the pagan, Gentile, powerful, Assyrian empire—his enemies.
-After the thrown overboard and fish excursions, when he finally got to Nineveh (big bad, icky, mean, and evil place) he simply declares his 5-word sermon (FINE!
-I’ll go.
-I’ll speak.
-But I’m keeping it short!)
-“40 days and Nineveh shall be overthrown” (3:4).
+God was sending him to the capital of the pagan, Gentile, powerful, Assyrian empire—his enemies (big bad, icky, mean, and evil people).
+After the thrown overboard and fish excursion, (scholars believe the fish deposited Jonah right back where he started—God didn’t offer a shortcut) when he finally got to Nineveh, he simply declares his 5-word sermon, “40 days and Nineveh shall be overthrown” (3:4).

 The Ninevites repent and God honored their repentance, and they find His mercy.